-In addition to the recognised gains and losses included in the Comprehensive Income and Expenditure Statement, actuarial gains of £105k (£27k loss in 2012/13) were included in the Comprehensive Income and Expenditure Statement.
-The cumulative amount of actuarial gains and losses recognised in other comprehensive income and expenditure is a loss of £298k (£388k loss in 2012/13).
+In addition to the recognised gains and losses included in the Comprehensive Income and Expenditure Statement, actuarial loss of £79k (£105k gain in 2013/14) were included in the Comprehensive Income and Expenditure Statement.
+The cumulative amount of actuarial gains and losses recognised in other comprehensive income and expenditure is a loss of £362k (£283k loss in 2013/14).